listerineh/budget-planner/README.md

-"# Simple budget planner using React and Tailwind CSS"
+# Simple budget planner using React and Normalize CSS